-The LPFA has an executive management team, with three of its members having additional statutory responsibilities.
+The LPFA has an executive management team, with some of its members having additional statutory responsibilities.
 These individuals are known as the Principal Officers.

 Robert Branagh, Chief Executive Officer